apache/cloudstack-docs-admin/source/templates.rst

       **Public**.
 Choose Yes to make this template accessible to all users of this CloudStack installation.
 The template will appear in the Community Templates list.
-See `Section 12.5, “Private and Public Templates” <#private-public-template>`__.
+See `“Private and Public Templates” <#private-and-public-templates>`_.

    -

       **Password Enabled**.
 Choose Yes if your template has the CloudStack password change script installed.
-See `Section 12.14, “Adding Password Management to Your
+See
-      Templates” <#add-password-management-to-templates>`__.
+      :ref:`adding-password-management-to-templates`.

 #.